‘The store of the future’: Inside Tommy Hilfiger’s Amsterdam store

 “For example with suits, we’ll offer an appointment for the customer to come in and try it on.
 We’ll make sure the dressing room is prepared for them with fitting shoes and a shirt.
 So for us it’s really about taking that extra step and building on the customer relationship.”

-The store consists of Tommy Hilfiger’s Fall 2018 collection, a tailored section, as well as menswear, womenswear, footwear and accessories.
-Additionally, the first TommyXLewis collaborative collection is showcased, designed by Tommy Hilfiger in partnership with British Formula 1 driver and global brand ambassador for Tommy Hilfiger men’s, Lewis Hamilton.
+The store features Tommy Hilfiger’s Fall 2018 collection, a tailored section, as well as menswear, womenswear, footwear and accessories, and the first TommyXLewis collaborative collection.

-So what else does the store of the future need?
-A cafe, of course.
-Tommy Hilfiger’s new Amsterdam store is also the proud home of a People’s Place - a social setting for visitors that’s also featured in its London store.
-There are even “digital tables” - tables with built-in monitors that allow customers to browse Tommy’s online collections over a coffee.
+The renovated space also features a People’s Place - a social setting for visitors - also featured in its London store - with “digital tables” that allow customers to browse the brand’s online collections over a coffee.

 Photo credit: Miguel Jimenez